American Dad!: Ratings

 Until season 12, when American Dad! moved to TBS, all but one episode originally aired on Animation Domination.
 The program's series premiere is the only episode that pre-dates the Animation Domination lineup.
 In addition, American Dad!s series premiere predated the rest of the first season by roughly three months.
 The series premiere episode, "Pilot", aired directly following Fox's broadcast of Super Bowl XXXIX on February 6, 2005.
 The episode aired alongside The Simpsons and pulled in 15 million viewers, with 23 million viewers overall.
 Both Animation Domination and the rest of the show's first season commenced on May 1, 2005.
 The show returned with the episode "Threat Levels", obtaining 9.47 million viewers, after the season premiere/revival of Family Guy.

 On November 18, 2014, it was reported that the show's outstanding performance in cable had quickly moved TBS to order another season of the series, bringing the show to thirteen seasons.

+Nielsen Media Research, which records streaming viewership on certain U.S. television screens, reported that American Dad was the tenth most-streamed acquired program between January and June 2025, with 12.972 billion minutes of watch time.
+In December 2025, Disney announced that American Dad was among the television series to surpass one billion hours streamed on Disney+ in 2025.
+During the first half of 2026, American Dad recorded 10.26 billion minutes of watch time, ranking it as the seventeenth most-streamed acquired series, according to Nielsen Media Research.